ASICS GEL-KAYANO 31 Running Shoe Review

 Cons

-• Poor energy return.
+• Bad energy return.

 • Heavy.

-The ASICS GEL-KAYANO 31 delivers poor energy return.
+The ASICS GEL-KAYANO 31 delivers terrible energy return.
 The midsole foam isn't soft or responsive enough to prevent excessive energy loss, and the shoe doesn't provide the bouncy, responsive ride needed for faster paces.

 Pros